The Flowers of Romance (album): Composition

-Lydon contributed Stroh violin and saxophone and, according to a Rolling Stone article about the album, simply banged on anything handy for percussion, including the face of a banjo on "Phenagen".

-PiL bassist Jah Wobble had left the group before The Flowers of Romance was recorded, and so Levene played bass on "Track 8" and "Banging the Door", the only two tracks on the album to feature the instrument.

 Regarding the track "Phenagen", Lydon notes: "It's not Moroccan, it's Renaissance, early English and French, 15th century.
 That's what I've been listening to a lot, that's real traditional English music."
 Keith Levene recounts: "There's a bit of backwards guitar [...]
 [There also is] a banjo with three strings missing, and he [Lydon] was hitting it with something that was hanging off the banjo 'cos [sic] it made that noise [...] that was used on 'Phenagen' [...]
 He was annoying me all the time making that noise, then he laid down a track making that noise, then the next thing I know is this fucking great track called 'Phenagen'.
 It's horrible really, but it's really good the way it comes out."

 Regarding "Flowers of Romance", Lydon comments: "The romance referred to is not being romantic, but alludes to people romanticising over past events with their memories [...]
 What I'm on about is that I wanted to move on and carry on with trying to create new things."
 Levene recounts that Lydon "bowed the bass" on the track.
 Atkins drums on the track.

 On "Under the House", Lydon claims: "I wrote that after I saw a ghost, it was at The Manor".
 "I'd seen a few things I didn't like.
 I ended up sleeping in the coal shed, I couldn't bear it in the house any longer.
 When a place is haunted there's an intensity which is insufferable."
 Launay recounts: "Again, Martin laid down the beat, then we overdubbed the toms and doubled them with harmonizers, a trick used a few times on this record.
 Having grown up in the south of Spain I was really influenced by Spanish Gypsy music, Flamenco, and I don't mean the tacky touristy type.
 I kept hearing that kind of clapping, so after explaining what I meant, we did it and added a simple delay to get that effect of two clappers playing off each other.
 The operatic wailing in the background is exactly that – there was an opera on TV while we were playing the song back in the control room.
 I thought the combination sounded so cool, I put a mic on to the TV speaker and recorded it to tape randomly till it made some sense.
 Once the track had some kind of shape, John went out and sang on it."